MaryAngelique/Pomodoro-Clock-25-5/README.md

             <liUser Story #12: When I click the element with the id of break-decrement, the value within id="break-length" decrements by a value of 1, and I can see the updated value.</li>
             <li>User Story #13: When I click the element with the id of break-increment, the value within id="break-length" increments by a value of 1, and I can see the updated value.</li>
             <li>User Story #14: When I click the element with the id of session-decrement, the value within id="session-length" decrements by a value of 1, and I can see the updated value.</li>
-            <li>User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").</li>
+            <li>User Story #15: When I click the element with the id of session-increment, the value within id="session-length" increments by a value of 1, and I can see the updated value.</li>
-            <li>User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").</li>
+            <li>User Story #16: I should not be able to set a session or break length to <= 0.</li>
-            <li>User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").</li>
+            <li>User Story #17: I should not be able to set a session or break length to > 60.</li>
             <li>User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").</li>
             <li>User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").</li>
             <li>User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").</li>